aaronpowell/aaronpowell.github.io/src/content/posts/2016-10-10-learning-redux-with-reducks-beyond-javascript.md

 ---
 title: "Learning redux with reducks - beyond JavaScript"
 date: "2016-10-10"
 tags:
+    - "javascript"
     - "redux"
     - "reducks"
     - "fsharp"
 description: "Exploring how redux can be used as a generic design pattern, not just a JavaScript library"
+series: "redux"
+series_title: "Redux outside JavaScript"
 ---

 Over this series we've been looking at how we would write a library which mimics the functionality of Redux from scratch to understand how it works at the most basic of levels.
 What we've seen is that there's three basic components, a Store which is our central point, Actions which indicate something happening and Reducers which handle something happening.

 Really this is just a simple pattern for data flow, so I wanted now to explore how we could go beyond JavaScript with Redux and create something else.

-# Look ma, no JavaScript!
+## Look ma, no JavaScript!

 To illustrate this I decided to implement Redux, well, something that does _some_ of what Redux does, in F#.
 The reason I chose F# was because as we've seen Redux lends itself nicely to functional programming concepts, like that Reducers should be pure functions and that state is immutable, so doing it in a functional programming language seemed to fit nicely (and also it meant I could write more F# :P).